 Where will the full audit trail of this change live?

-Many open source solutions are pre-installed on Unix/Linux platforms to help address the questions and challenges discussed in the sections above.
-For example, sudo, is a free application in most distributions that allows a standard user to run a command as a superuser (root) or another specified user.
+Many open-source solutions are pre-installed on Unix/Linux platforms to help address the questions and challenges discussed in the sections above.
+For instance, the sudo application, which is free in most distributions, enables a standard user to execute a command as a superuser (root) or another specified user.
 It can be compared to the right click ‘runas’ option in Windows.
 This allows for a straightforward principle of least privilege (PoLP) to be applied, ensuring users can elevate privileges on demand.
 However, this simple solution proves inadequate for the diverse demands of computing today, let alone infrastructures which are dynamically expanding at scale.
-It is worth noting that a major sudo vulnerability was recently discovered by the Qualys research team.
-This vulnerability has existed since 2011, but was only recently brough to public attention.
+It is worth noting a major sudo vulnerability was recently discovered by the Qualys research team.
+This vulnerability has existed since 2011 but was not fixed until 2021.
 You can read more about it in this blog.

 As the number of systems increases, management with sudo becomes more challenging.
 Sudo requires you to manage every host separately, and quickly gets complex, time-consuming, and ultimately, untenable, to administer.
 This lack of centralization inevitably leads to gaps, and gaps lead to risk.
-(There are free automation tools that try to address the scaling problem, which we will explore later.)
+(Free automation tools exist to address the scaling problem, and we will explore them later..)

 Once the root account is shared, you run into an audit/compliance problem – you have completely lost the ability to prove an indelible audit trail for any privileged activity.
 Sudo activity logs are not tamper-proof, making it impossible to prove compliance or effectively investigate a forensic issue.